Threat Modeling with Rapid Risk Assessment - a low-effort and concise approach

 Threat modeling methods #

-I have previously worked with Rapid Risk Assessment (RRA) and implemented a tailored version of RRA for an organization.
+I have previously worked with Rapid Risk Assessment (RRA) and implemented a tailored version for an organization.
 What I have not done is to implement the typical threat modeling method STRIDE.
 The way of thinking during the process is the same for both methods.
 The goal is the same as well.
-The difference is how detailed the road to get there is.
-Also, how much effort is needed to get started with it.
-Microsoft also has their own tailored version of STRIDE.
+The difference is the road getting there.
+Both for the process itself, and the effort needed to get started with it.
+Microsoft has their own tailored version of STRIDE.

 - Gather information about the service and draw a data-flow diagram